Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Related Work

 \section{Related Work}

-\textbf{Model Steering via Interventions}.
-Due to the expense and difficulty of fine-tuning LLMs for arbitrary domains, its natural to seek an efficient and fine-grained approach for controlling LLM outputs.
-Prior work has attempted to steer generations by intervening on inputs, outputs, or intermedate representations.
+\textbf{Model steering and interventions}.
+Prior work on controlling LLM outputs has explored interventions on model inputs, outputs, or intermediate representations.
 Modifying prompts to induce or ablate a feature \citep{zhang2024causal,yang2023adept} is one such approach, but is commonly an iterative and inefficient method.
 Intervening on outputs has been explored via token-level block lists \citep{gehman2020realtoxicityprompts}, domain classifiers \citep{lees2022new} to trigger regeneration, or decoding strategies that decrease probabilities of generating certain tokens \citep{schick2021self}.
-Intervening on intermediate representations is most relevant to our approach.
-This often entails the discovery of interpretable features that not only explain model behavior \citep{zou2023representation, huben2024sparse}, but can also be used to intervene and steer the model towards output generations with certain characteristics or content.
+Intervening on intermediate model representations is the most related approach to our work.
+This often entails the discovery of interpretable features that not only explain model behavior \citep{zou2023representation, huben2024sparse}, but can also be used to intervene and steer the model towards outputs with certain characteristics or content.

-\citet{templeton2024scaling} showed that this can be achieved by applying a sparse autoencoder to decompose the activations of an LLM into separable features.
-There, the authors demonstrated the existence of monosemantic features that can trigger relevant downstream behavior or content when manually introduced during inference. \citet{turner2023activation} showed LLMs can be steered with a simple contrastive prompt using vector addition, and \citet{arditi2024refusal} demonstrated that the refusal behavior in LLMs can be suppressed through a single vector which can be learned via ablation on representative data and applying a difference-in-means \cite{belrose2023leace} approach.
-Various methods of steering have also been applied to toxiciy \cite{liu2024incontext} and other behaviors such as hallucination \cite{rimsky2023steering}.
+\citet{templeton2024scaling} showed that interpretable features can be found by training a sparse autoencoder \citep{huben2024sparse} to decompose the activations of an LLM into separable features.
+These features were found to be monosemantic -- able to locally augment downstream outputs when manually introduced during inference. \citet{turner2023activation} showed that a steering vector for amplifying behavior in LLMs could be constructed with a single pair of contrasting prompts, and \citet{arditi2024refusal} demonstrated that ablation of concepts like refusal can be performed via dataset-based steering.